 - Chef Combo, Choosey or any other puppet may be used.

 - Each classroom is provided a set of cards that correspond with center or school menus.
-The Health/Nutrition Assistant updates the cards annually.
+The Health/Safety Assistant updates the cards annually.

-- If additional supplies are needed, contact the Health/Nutrition Assistant.
+- If additional supplies are needed, contact the Health/Safety Assistant.

 - Cooking Experiences